 There's a moment about an hour into James Gray's The Immigrant where it can decide to do something different or once again repeat the same scenario it has already beaten into our head time and again.
 In that moment, Marion Cotillard playing Ewa (pronounced Eva), a Polish immigrant in 1921 who's been prostituting herself to raise money to get her sick sister out of the immigration infirmary, responds to the opportunity to travel to California and make some money, "I can't, I have to stay for my sister."
 I could have thrown something at the screen I was so infuriated.
 From that moment on the film was, more or less, dead to me.

-"The Immigrant" is a Radius-TWC release, directed by James Gray.
+"The Immigrant" is a The Weinstein Co. release, directed by James Gray.
 This film has not yet been rated by the MPAA.

 For more information on this film including pictures, trailers and a detailed synopsis click here.

 Why such an aggressive response?
 A couple reasons.
 First, Cotillard's performance is overly robotic and I felt nothing for her character.
 Every sentence seems to take eons to come out of her mouth and, as far as I can tell, it has nothing to do with the fact English is her character's second language.
 I'm not sure there is a single thing she says that doesn't have at least one pause mid-sentence and if she isn't pausing for "dramatic effect" between one period to the next capital I guess it doesn't mean she's acting.
 Additionally, her character is so redundant, whiny and meek I can only tolerate so much boo-hoo-hooing from someone who willingly puts themselves in harm's way.

 It didn't have to be this way.
 Shortly before the scene I describe above Ewa says, "I am not nothing" as she sits among fellow immigrants who are likely to be deported.
 It's a moment where you believe her character may have some measure of strength and not merely play the victim for the film's entirety.
 No such luck.